 These days, I try to look closer to home for the subjects of my novels.
 Still, like other crushes, sometimes hearing an old song will bring a recollection of my first.
 Whenever I hear snippets of the eighties Genesis song, “Home by the Sea” I think about Beirut, Lebanon, and my unrequited crush on a Really Bad Idea.
 And I shake my head, with a slightly goofy, wistful smile.

 Dean Gloster is a former stand-up comedian and former law clerk at the U.S. Supreme Court.
 He lives in Berkeley, California where he writes novels for young adults.
 His debut YA novel DESSERT FIRST is out now from Merit Press/Simon Pulse.

 School Library Journal called it “a sweet, sorrowful, and simply divine debut novel that teens will be sinking their teeth into.
-This wonderful story … will be a hit with fans of John Green's and Jesse Andrews's .”
+This wonderful story … will be a hit with fans of John Green's The Fault in Our Stars and Jesse Andrews's Me and Earl and the Dying Girl.”
 He's less crazy than he used to be.

 I have this compelling need to offer you a hug for your bio's last sentence.
 This was amazing, Dean.
 I'm an introvert, too, and can't even imagine myself sauntering up to a foreign prison.ReplyDelete

 Patty--thank you!
 It got easier to go places because I was doing it as a freelance journalist, so it was like doing it as a job.ReplyDelete